alonbebchuk/GNN-Pretraining/analysis_plan.md

 ---

-## Notebook Structure and Organization
+## Analysis Structure and Best Practices

-The analysis will be conducted using a consolidated set of Jupyter notebooks in the `analysis/` directory.
-This streamlined approach enables:
+The analysis will be conducted using a combination of Python scripts and Jupyter notebooks in the `analysis/` directory, following coding best practices:

+**Python Scripts** (for data processing, statistical analysis, and reproducible computations):
+- Reliable, version-controlled, and easily testable
+- Automated data processing with proper error handling
-- **Interactive exploration** of data and results
+- Consistent results across different environments
-- **Iterative analysis** with immediate visualization feedback
-- **Reproducible research** with clear documentation of each step
+- Easy to integrate into CI/CD pipelines

+**Jupyter Notebooks** (for exploratory analysis, visualization, and reporting):
-- **Easier tracking** of analysis flow and dependencies
+- Interactive exploration of results and patterns
-- **Better organization** with related analyses grouped together
+- Rich documentation with markdown and inline plots
+- Ideal for presenting findings and creating reports

-### Notebook Structure:
+### Analysis Structure:
-1. `analysis/01_data_collection_and_aggregation.ipynb` - Data extraction, cleaning, and aggregation across seeds
+1. **`analysis/data_collection.py`** - Data extraction, cleaning, and aggregation (Python script)
-2. `analysis/02_research_questions_analysis.ipynb` - Comprehensive analysis of all 4 research questions (RQ1-RQ4)
+2. **`analysis/statistical_analysis.py`** - Core statistical computations and hypothesis testing (Python script)
+3. **`analysis/02_research_questions_exploration.ipynb`** - Interactive exploration and visualization of RQ1-RQ4 results
-3. `analysis/03_task_specific_analysis.ipynb` - Deep dive analysis for graph classification, node classification, and link prediction
+4. **`analysis/03_task_specific_exploration.ipynb`** - Interactive deep dive analysis for different task types
-4. `analysis/04_efficiency_and_summary.ipynb` - Computational efficiency analysis and master summary with recommendations
-5. `analysis/05_publication_materials.ipynb` - Generation of publication-ready tables, figures, and supplementary materials
+5. **`analysis/04_summary_and_publication.ipynb`** - Efficiency analysis, master summary, and publication materials

+**Python Scripts** will include:
+- Robust error handling and logging
+- Comprehensive docstrings and type hints
+- Modular functions for reusability
+- Configuration management
+- Data validation and quality checks
+- Automated report generation

-Each notebook will include:
+**Jupyter Notebooks** will include:
-- Clear markdown documentation of objectives and methodology
+- Clear markdown documentation of objectives
-- Code cells with detailed comments explaining each analysis step
 - Interactive visualizations for data exploration
-- Statistical analysis with proper significance testing
+- Narrative explanations of findings
-- Summary tables and key findings
+- Summary tables and key insights
-- Export functionality for results and figures
+- Export functionality for figures and reports
-- Clear section breaks and navigation for easy tracking

 ---